 If $A>0$ and $s\in \rr$, we equip $\Dom A^{-s}$ with the scalar product $(u|v)_{-s}= (A^{-s}u| A^{-s}v)$ and the norm $\|A^{-s}u\|$.
 We denote by $A^{s}\cH$ the completion of $\Dom A^{-s}$ for this norm, which is a (real or complex) Hilbert space.

-\section{Free Klein-Gordon fields on Minkowski spacetime}
+\chapter{Free Klein-Gordon fields on Minkowski spacetime}

-\init Almost all textbooks on quantum field theory start with the quantization of the free (ie linear) Klein-Gordon and Dirac equations on Minkowski spacetime.
-The traditional exposition rests on the so called {\em frequency splitting}, amounting to split the space of solutions of say the Klein-Gordon equation into two subspaces, corresponding to solutions having positive/negative energy, or equivalently whose Fourier transforms are supported in the upper/lower mass hyperboloid.
+\init Almost all textbooks on quantum field theory start with the quantization of the free (i.e. linear) Klein-Gordon and Dirac equations on Minkowski spacetime.
+The traditional exposition rests on the so-called {\em frequency splitting}, which amounts to splitting the space of solutions of, say, the Klein-Gordon equation into two subspaces, corresponding to solutions having positive/negative energy, or equivalently whose Fourier transforms are supported in the upper/lower mass hyperboloid.

 One then proceeds with the introduction of {\em Fock spaces} and the definition of quantized Klein-Gordon or Dirac fields using {\em creation/annihilation operators}.

 Since it relies on the use of the Fourier transformation, this method does not carry over to Klein-Gordon fields on curved spacetimes.
 More fundamentally, it has the drawback of mixing two different steps in the quantization of the Klein-Gordon equation.